Stuycs-K/final-project-9-chank-simr/WORKLOG.md

 ### 5/22/23

--created UISystem class with ArrayList of UI
+- created UISystem class with ArrayList of UI
--created subclasses DialogueBox and Button of parent UI
+- created subclasses DialogueBox and Button of parent UI

 ### 5/23/2023

--created Pokemon and Moves clases
+- created Pokemon and Moves clases
--created accessor and mutator methods for both classes
+- created accessor and mutator methods for both classes